someonebob/sLogo/ADDITION.md

-Added Stamp and ClearStamps to Instruction hierarchy Edited InstructionData to pass stamp list from frontend to backend Edited AnimatedSimulationView and SimulationView to add stamp list and associated methods Edited TurtleView to add method to duplicate image
+Added Stamp and ClearStamps to Instruction hierarchy Edited InstructionData to pass stamp list from frontend to backend Edited AnimatedSimulationView and SimulationView to add stamp list and associated methods Edited ActorView to add method to duplicate image

 ### did you get it completely right on the first try?
 No - there was significant debugging especially when adding the stamp list associated methods